Master’s Thesis: De-anonymization of Vehicle Traces with Variant Pseudonyms (PDF)

 Future vehicle is connected and cooperative, whereby its intelligent sensors, real-time control and communication networks enable cars to communicate together or with infrastructure.
 Connected and cooperative cars (aka.
 Vehicular Ad hoc Network (VANET) or Car2X Communication) open the door for more intelligent applications regarding safety, traffic efficiency and infotainment.
 Most of these applications will depend on frequently sharing the current state of a vehicle such as a precise location, speed and heading.
 However, sharing this information should be carefully handled since it may threaten the driver’s privacy.
 Such movement information, when collected and analyzed, can expose sensitive facts about an individual, such as medical conditions, business connections or political affiliations.

-The following aspects should be studied during the thesis:
+The following aspects should be studied during the thesis, but not limited to:

-- Investigate how vehicle traces can be grouped to their originating vehicle (Clustering).
+- Investigate how vehicle traces with variant pseudonyms can be returned back and grouped to their originating vehicle (Clustering).

-- Evaluate and enhance the clustering technique when vehicle trace has variant pseudonyms.
+- Evaluate and enhance the clustering technique when vehicle traces are fragmented, noised, incomplete, etc. (Data cleaning/enhancement).

-- Develop a re-identification technique similar to ones used in references [3, 4, 5, 6].
+- Develop an de-anonymization technique similar to ones used in references [3, 4, 5, 6].

-- Obtain (or generate) realistic vehicle traces that reflect navigation among true drivers activities and point of interests (e.g. home, work, shopping mall, etc.) (many of real traces online.
-Search for: crawdad traces).
+- Of course, you need, at first, to obtain (or generate) realistic vehicle traces that reflect navigation among true drivers activities and point of interests (e.g. home, work, shopping mall, etc.) (search for: crawdad traces).

-- Practical skills in Data Mining and/or Machine Learning
+- Proven practical skills in Data Mining and/or Machine Learning

 - Good programming skills using Java, C++ or Matlab